davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 Since both the hash function and array access run in constant time, the hash table is also constant time overall.

 Or is it?
-The main challenge with hash tables is dealing with *collisions*: cases where two different happen to get mapped to the same array index:
+The main gotcha with hash tables is dealing with *hash collisions*: cases where two different keys happen to get mapped to the same array index:

 > Diagram

-This problem is unavoidable.
-For many commonly used key types (like ints and strings), there are many, many possible keys (possibly even more than there are atoms in the known uinverse), and you only have so many array slots to hold these keys in.
-There must be cases where two keys map to the same array slot simply because there simply aren't enough array slots for each key to get its own slot (this is sometimes called the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle)).

-Hash tables are still an area of active academic research, and that research is focused on finding better ways to avoid hash collisions, and to deal with the ones you've ended up with.
-[Wikipedia](https://en.wikipedia.org/wiki/Hash_table) has a pretty good discussion of the many different approachs people have come up with.
+This problem is hard to avoid: whenever there are more possible keys than there are array slots, there have to be cases where the hash function maps two keys to the same slot, because there simply aren't enough array slots for each key to gets its own (this is sometimes called the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle)).
+Hash tables are still an area of active academic research, and much of that research is focused either on finding better ways to avoid hash collisions, or on finding better ways to deal with them.
+[Wikipedia](https://en.wikipedia.org/wiki/Hash_table) has a pretty good discussion of the approaches people have come up with.

 But even with all this research, every known strategy for handling collisions takes $O(N)$ time in the worst case, meaning in the worst case for a hash table, the time it takes to insert one key/value mapping is proportional to the number of key/value mappings already in the hash table.
+However, in the absence of collisions, hash table operations are $O(1)$, so hash tables are often said to be "constant time in the average case."
+In most cases, our hash functions and collision handling strategies work pretty well, so this assumption tends to hold.

 ### Binary Search Trees

-Although they're less commonly known and used, binary search trees are another perfectly valid way to build and search a key/value mapping.
+Although they're less common, binary search trees are another perfectly valid way to build and search a key/value mapping.

 The basic idea is to construct a tree, where each node has a key/value pair as well as pointers to two child nodes.
-These nodes are sorted: given a node, all nodes that can be reached from the current node's left child pointer have keys that are 'less' than the current node's key, and similarly, all nodes reachable from the right child have keys 'greater' than the current node's key:
+These nodes are sorted: given a node, all nodes that can be reached from the current node's left child pointer have keys that are 'less' than the current node's key, and all nodes reachable from the right child have keys 'greater' than the current node's key:

 > Diagram

 It can be shown that, with this data structure, it takes $O(\log{N})$ time to insert a key/value pair or to find a node with a given key.
-Even if this isn't technically constant time, for most data sets this is so fast that it's barely distinguisable from constant time; and unlike hash tables being 'usually' constant time, $O(\log{N})$ is the true worst case for a binary search tree: a binary search will never take $O(N)$ time in any circumstance.
+Even if this isn't technically constant time, the $\log$ function grows very slowly, so for most datasets this is close enough to constant time that the difference is barely discernable.
+Plus, for binary search trees, $O(\log N)$ is truly the worst case: a binary tree operation will never take $O(N)$ time (like a hash table can in the event you get a lot of collisions).

-> Should we introduce range queries?

 ## Maps on Disks

-Do people use data structures like hash tables and binary search trees to store and retrieve data on a disk?
+So now we've reviewed a couple of map data structures we might want to use to implement our store.
+Can we use these to implement our key/value store?
+Are either of these data structures good choices?

-You certainly can: at the lowest level, a disk is a hardware device that exposes data storage as an array of bytes.
-Computer memory (RAM) is also exposed as an array of bytes, so anything you can store in memory you can also store on disk in the exact same way.
-The main functional difference between memory and disk storage is that memory gets wiped when the system powers off, whereas data on a disk is *persistent* (rebooting the computer, unplugging it and so on doesn't change the data).
+You certainly can use hash tables or binary trees as the data structure for an on-disk key/value store: at the lowest level, disks expose an array of bytes just like memory does, so anything you can store in memory you can ultimately store on a disk in the exact same way.
+The only major difference between memory and disk interfaces is that memory gets wiped when the system powers off, whereas data on a disk is *persistent*.

-People do sometimes build hash tables and binary search trees for data on disk, but it isn't so common.
+So we can build a hash table or a binary tree on disk; but should we?
+People sometimes do, but it isn't so common.
 Despite the similarities between memory and disks, there's one big catch: they perform very differently!

 ### Disk Performance

-The different parts of your computer don't run at the same speed, and reading and writing disks are some of the slowest things your can do.
+The different parts of your computer don't run at the same speed.
 The following table gives a rough idea of just how much slower your disk is than the rest of your computer:

 | **Device**        | **Latency (Actual)** | **Latency (Human Scale)** |
 | ----------------- | -------------------- | ------------------------- |